Unified (school) Improvement Plan

 Colorado schools and districts can improve student learning and system effectiveness by engaging in a cycle of continuous improvement to manage their performance.
 To support this purpose, the Education Accountability Act of 2009 requires each Colorado district and school to create an annual improvement plan.
 The Colorado Department of Education has developed a unified improvement planning template and processes to support schools and districts in their performance management efforts.
-The UIP template has been designed to meet state, federal, and program accountability requirements. – See more at: http://www.cde.state.co.us/uip#sthash.visyhrG3.dpuf
+Learn more about the UIP template that has been designed to meet state, federal, and program accountability requirements.

 Colorado Springs District 11 refers to the Unified District Improvement Plan as “UdIP” and each school’s improvement plan as a “UsIP”.
 Throughout the state, the plan is more commonly referenced simply as “UIP”.